PennLINC/grmpy/index.md

 # Image Processing Workflow
 This is documentation of how GRMPY_822831 was processed on Flywheel.
-All files referenced in input can be found attached to the project.

 ## Steps Overview:
 Each step is a flywheel gear that has been launched on each subject in the project.